nbrg-ppcu/PhaStyle/README.md

 - `--ftmodel`: Defines the fine-tuned model to be used for inference.
 In this case, the model `neuralbioinfo/PhaStyle-mini` is used, which is a pre-trained version of PhaStyle.

-- `--modelclass`: Specifies the model class that implements the neural network structure for the analysis.
-Here, `BertForBinaryClassificationWithPooling` is used, which is suited for binary classification tasks with an added pooling layer for feature aggregation.

 - `--per_device_eval_batch_size`: Sets the number of samples processed per device (GPU/CPU) during evaluation.
 A batch size of `196` is used in this example for efficient processing.

 The script supports distributed GPU inference (tested with the NVCC framework).
 For an example command, refer to the `bin/run_PhaStyle.sh` script.
 For large-scale inference tasks, consider using the `torch.compile` option for performance optimization.